openplanet-nl/nadeoapi-docs/docs/auth/dedi.md

 ## Next steps

-The response body contains an `access_token` and a `refresh_token` which you can use for your API requests.
+The response body contains an `accessToken` and a `refreshToken` which you can use for your API requests.
 See the [token usage guide](/auth/token) for information on how to use and manage tokens.